ClutchKick2207/Google-Career-Certificates/Google Project Management Certificate/Project Initiation - Starting a Successful Project/03 - Utilising resources and tools for project success/01 - Developing Documentation for project kick off.md

 		- Reference later for those that join later on
 	- Documenting decisions can help you uncover tasks, timelines or costs you hadn't previously considered
 	- Provides a historical record that can be reviewed at the end of the project

+## Project proposals and charters 101
+> [!info] Project proposal - Definition
+> A form of documentation that persuades a stakeholder to begin a project
+- **Project proposals and charters**
+	- **Project proposal**
+		- Persuade stakeholders that they should start a project
+		- Senior members of an organisation might make
+	- **Project charter**